openedx/event-bus-kafka/docs/how_tos/manual_testing.rst

 Testing the producer
 ====================

+The Studio producer can be exercised by setting ``SEND_CATALOG_INFO_SIGNAL = True`` in ``cms/envs/devstack.py`` and editing a course's settings.
+Or, it can be invoked directly by management command using the below instructions.

 Note: If you're also running the consumer, you'll need to do this in a separate studio shell.

 - Run the example command listed in the ``edx_event_bus_kafka.management.commands.produce_event.Command`` docstring